xiao24c/business-card/README.md

 # About my business card
-Used basic HTML and CSS concepts to build a personal business card and deployed via Netlify: https://jade-sfogliatella-1f89a1.netlify.app/
+•	Created a personal business card using basic HTML and CSS.
+•	Deployed the project via Netlify: https://jade-sfogliatella-1f89a1.netlify.app/
+•	Implemented an interactive feature where the avatar image changes on mouse hover.